 Career Girls Resources.
-Hundreds of free, downloadable resources are available for both students and group leaders, from lesson plans to inspirational mini-posters.
-As a group leader, the Independent Learning Guides and Scripts are a couple of great resources to take a look at.
+Hundreds of free, downloadable resources are available for both students and educators, from lesson plans to inspirational mini-posters.

-TEACHERS SCHOOL COUNSELORS LIBRARY MEDIA SPECIALIST GROUP LEADERS MENTORS FAMILY MEMBERS

-Resources

-SORT BY: FILTER BY TYPE:

-Title All

-Be Confident: Classroom Lesson Plan This guide facilitates whole-class and small-group learning with the Be Confident Empowerment Video in the Develop Life Skills section of the website.
+career Time and the second sec TEACHERS SCHOOL COUNSELORS LIBRARY MEDIA SPECIALIST GROUP LEADERS MENTORS FAMILY MEMBERS Reso urces SORT BY: FILTER BY TYPE: Be Confident: Classroom Lesson Plan This guide facilitates whole-class and small-group learning with the Be Confident Empowerment Video in the Develop Life Skills section of the website.
+(269.11 KB, pdf) Be Confident: Fun Page Activity This activity invites students to further explore concepts from the Be Confident Empowerment Video in the Develop Life Skills section of the website.
+(266.95 KB, pdf) Be Confident: Independent Learning Guide This guide is designed to support quick-start, discussion-based group learning, as well as students who are independently exploring the Be Confident Empowerment Video in the Develop Life Skills section of the website.
+(985.33 KB, pdf)

-Classoon

-(269.11 KB, pdf)

-8 Be Confident: Fun Page Activity

-This activity invites students to further explore concepts from the Be Confident Empowerment Video in the Develop Life Skills section of the website.

-Fun Page Activity (266.95 KB, pdf)

-8 8 Be Confident: Independent Learning Guide

-This guide is designed to support quick-start, discussion- independently exploring the Be Confident Empowermen

-Independent Learning Guide